MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ---
 # Tutorial part 1: Create a simple extension

 The goal for this tutorial is to build a Microsoft Edge extension, starting with an empty directory.
-You are building an extension that pops up the NASA picture of the day, named "NASA picture of the day viewer":
+You are building an extension that displays `stars.jpeg` in a pop-up in any Microsoft Edge tab:

 ![The simple extension running](./part1-simple-extension-images/extension-running.png)

 In Part 1 of the tutorial, you create a simple static extension, that displays a single image.
-In Part 2 of the tutorial, you add JavaScript code to switch which image is displayed.
+In Part 2 of the tutorial, the pop-up content is changed to a title and a **Display** button; you add JavaScript so that clicking the **Display** button inserts `stars.jpeg` into the top of the current webpage, pushing down the content of the webpage to below the image.

 In this Part 1 tutorial, you'll learn how to create a simple extension by doing the following:
 1. Create a manifest.json file.